The Real Cost Of Skipping Dental Checkups In Oakville

 • Reduced self-confidence

-• Reluctance to smile or speak in public
+• Hesitation to smile or speak openly

-• Emergency root canals
+• Emergency root canal treatments

-• Pain management or antibiotics
+• Pain relief and antibiotics for infections

-• After-hours dental care (often more expensive)
+• After-hours or weekend emergency dental care

 Why Oakville Residents Should Prioritize Preventive Dentistry

-• Flexible hours and weekend appointments
+• Flexible scheduling and weekend appointments

 • Direct insurance billing

-• Preventive care packages
+• Preventive care plans and membership programs

 • Sedation dentistry for anxious patients